 We're trying out something new!
 Today, we're inviting you into our kitchen.
 I mean, really, with a name like "Wolfe Stew" it was only a matter of time before we did.
 And we’re excited to have you here!
 So, come on in, pour yourself a beverage, and feel free to either sit back and relax, or jump up and join in.

 For our first food blog, we’re bringing out an old favorite – Beef Stroganoff.
-As it’s a throwback to childhood for both of us, it’s also a comfort food.
+It’s a throwback to childhood for both of us, so also a comfort food.
 While it’s not our mother’s stroganoff, we do serve it the same way: on top of egg noodles with a side of green beans.

 If you follow us on social media, you’ve likely already seen this picture:

 There’s actually a story behind it, which much to your delight, you get to hear now.
 Prior to the Mr. posting this, I had posted the following pic:

 Call it an experiment, the Mr. wanted to know which one would engage our audience more: food (and more specifically a box of well-known but simple, factory-created food) or education (and more specifically a brand-new but complex, self-created resource).
 Which do you think won?
 Actually, it was a tie.
 But regardless, these results intrigued us and pushed us into this space: sharing Our Kitchen on Wolfe Stew.

 People seem drawn to food.
 It’s a commonality we all share - we must eat.
 But it’s more than that: food impacts us emotionally, socially, and physically.
 Stroganoff, thus, seems a logical place to start, being the motivating factor behind starting the food talk at Wolfe Stew.

 If stroganoff is a common menu item in your household too, I’d wager a bet you make it differently than we do, and we’d love to hear your take on it.
 Indeed, the egg noodle picture alone elicited an unsolicited stroganoff recipe from one of our Facebook friends.